DataDog/hiring-engineers/answers.md

 Once this is created, access the Dashboard from your Dashboard List in the UI:

-Set the Timeboard's timeframe to the past 5 minutes
+**Question: Set the Timeboard's timeframe to the past 5 minutes**

 ![alt text](https://github.com/grantker/hiring-engineers/blob/master/images/VisualizingData-2.png)

 https://app.datadoghq.com/dash/948267/visualizing-data-timeboard?live=false&page=0&is_auto=false&from_ts=1539666024608&to_ts=1539666324608&tile_size=m

-Take a snapshot of this graph and use the @ notation to send it to yourself.
+**Question: Take a snapshot of this graph and use the @ notation to send it to yourself.**

 ![alt text](https://github.com/grantker/hiring-engineers/blob/master/images/VisualizingData-3.png)

-Bonus Question: What is the Anomaly graph displaying?
+**Question: Bonus Question: What is the Anomaly graph displaying?**

 The Anomaly function is a statistical function used to determine if there are changes or outliers in seasonal behavior where a static threshold would not be suitable due to false positives .